Order-invariant measures on fixed causal sets: Causal Sets and Natural Extensions

 A {\em linear extension} of a poset $P=(Z,<)$ is a total order $\prec$ on $Z$ such that, whenever $x<y$, we also have $x \prec y$.

-We will be considering posets on the sets $\N$, or on $[k]=\{1,\dots, k\}$, for $k \in \N$, which come equipped with a ``standard'' linear order.
+The sets $\N$ and $[k]=\{1,\dots, k\}$, for $k \in \N$, come equipped with a ``standard'' linear order.
 In these cases, a {\em suborder} of $\N$ or $[k]$ will be a partial order on that ground-set (typically denoted $<^\N$ or $<^{[k]}$) with the standard order as a linear extension, i.e., if $<^\N$ is a suborder of $\N$ and $i<^\N j$, then $i$ is below $j$ in the standard order on $\N$.

 A {\em natural extension} of a causal set $P=(Z,<)$ is a bijection $\lambda$ from $\N$ to $Z$ such that $\lambda^{-1}$ is order-preserving: i.e., if $\lambda(i) < \lambda(j)$, then $i<j$.
 We shall often write natural extensions as $x_1x_2 \cdots$, meaning that $\lambda(i) =x_i$.
 In this notation, an {\em initial segment} of $\lambda$ is an initial substring $x_1x_2 \cdots x_k$, for some $k \in \N$.